bramtayl/Justly/README.md

 You can use any of the instruments included with [MuseScore soundfont](https://ftp.osuosl.org/pub/musescore/soundfont/MuseScore_General/).

+Percussion instruments are nested into "percussion sets".
+Each percussion set has a name and a set of sounds associated with the MIDI numbers 0-127.
+Some of these MIDI numbers will have no sounds associated with them, and the sound associated with a particular number will vary.
+The sounds roughly correspond to the [Roland MIDI standard](https://www.voidaudio.net/percussion.html).

 ### Chords, pitched notes, and unpitched notes

 A chord is a set of pitched and unpitched notes that begin playing simulataneously.